 Post-Graduate Work (2016)

-Here’s my subsequent Science Creative Quarterly extension of problems with polygraph programs to the broader contexts of mass surveillance and refugee screening.
+Science Creative Quarterly extension of problems with polygraph programs to the broader contexts of mass surveillance and refugee screening.
 This is a simple extension of the Bayes’ Rule application from the NAS 2003 polygraph report that shows mass screenings for low-prevalence problems have the potential to harm security and human rights alike.

-Here’s a curated re-release of federal polygraph documents that I made open-source, that then disappeared… Suggesting that I should perhaps put my research on my own website this time.
+Curated re-release of federal polygraph documents that I made open-source, that then disappeared… Suggesting that I should perhaps put my research on my own website this time.
 (Hi.)
 I shared related files, including many obtained through years of Freedom of Information Act (FOIA) requests and FOIA lawsuits against several federal agencies, interviews, and other muckraking with McClatchy for a multi-part national investigative series here.
 The lawyer and reporter in this case did not use encryption as a general practice or upon my request, and the documents I made open-source later disappeared from both their websites.
 So one lesson there is to use good infosec and work with people who do.

 Another note on FOIA: The federal system is broken.
 Even with NSF support for my dissertation research, I never got the data I needed to test for bias in federal polygraph programs.
 Instead I paid a lot of money to lose.
 Except I eventually “won” a Pyrrhic Freedom of Information victory for American educational requestors, so you can play the same game too?
 Don’t.
 It’s a losing game.
 Especially if you have a defined research agenda with specific hypotheses you’d like to test with specific data—unlike a journalist who can just go fishing for interesting stuff and hope to get lucky—FOIAing state and local agencies in the U.S. is generally a better bet.

-My dissertation research began as a series of interviews about polygraphs that I filmed, intending to make a documentary on the subject.
+As I wrote for AltGov2, my dissertation research began as a series of interviews about polygraphs that I filmed, intending to make a documentary on the subject.
 But then I wanted to know the scientific answers to the questions that the anecdata suggested, so I wrote a dissertation trying to find out.
 Now some of the people I interviewed at the start of this process are dead (of natural causes), and they generously gave me their time while they were alive… So it seems right to share with the world what they shared with me.
 These interviews are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Thanks again to all my interviewees.

 A note on transcripts: I tried recompiling transcripts using Youtube’s closed captioning feature (click video in video manager, click subtitles/CC, set language to english, hit english, actions —> download SRT) with this captions converter (srt to txt) for clean-up.
 But I was unhappy with the quality of these transcripts, and cleaning them up is just too much work.
 For the moment, I have opted to refrain from posting what I have in the way of transcripts since if it were me as a subject, I would want it to be right.